 Old Town heritage

 When Baan Chinpracha (Chinpracha Mansion) was built in 1903 it was in a coconut grove at the far edge of Phuket Town.
 Today it’s a beautiful heritage museum right in the city centre.
-Nearby, The Blue Elephant opens in new window restaurant occupies an elegant former mansion and has won numerous accolades for its exquisite Royal Thai food; cooking classes are held there.
+Nearby, The Blue Elephant opens in new window restaurant occupies an elegant former mansion and has won numerous accolades for its exquisite Royal Thai food, and they also hold cooking classes.

 Skip the tourist buses at Cape Promthep (Phuket’s most famous sunset viewpoint) and opt for the western-facing hilltop between Ya Nui and Nai Harn beaches in the south of the island.
 Known as Windmill Point, due to the tall windmills facing out to the sea, this is the spot for spectacular sunsets without the crowds.

-Whether its diving, sailing, kite surfing, wake boarding or even surfing, Phuket is fantastic for watersports.
+Phuket is a water sports hotspot.
 The best diving and snorkelling are found on a short boat trip from the main island – most excursions will take you to Phang Nga Bay, home to James Bond Island.
-The beaches of Kata or Kamala have a burgeoning surf scene during May to October, and Phuket is well established as a sailing destination for leisure and competition.
-The King’s Cup Regatta attracts pro teams from across the world every December.
-Your hotel will be able to help with boat and trip charters.
+The beaches of Kata and Kamala host a burgeoning surf scene from May to October, and Phuket is an established sailing destination with the King’s Cup Regatta attracting pros from around the world every December.

 Travel time 40–60 minutes